Rodrigo Palacio

-Rodrigo Sebastián Palacio Alcalde ([roˈðɾiɣo paˈlasjo]; born 5 February 1982) is a Argentine basketball player and former professional footballer who played as a forward.
+Rodrigo Sebastián Palacio Alcalde ([roˈðɾiɣo paˈlasjo]; born 5 February 1982) is a former professional footballer who played as a second striker.
 He is the son of José Ramón Palacio, a historic player of Club Olimpo during the 1980s.
 Palacio holds a Spanish passport, allowing him to be counted as an EU player.

 At international level, Palacio has represented the Argentina national team at two FIFA World Cups and a Copa América, winning runner-up medals at the 2014 World Cup and the 2007 Copa América.

 Beyond his qualities as a footballer, Palacio is also known for his rattail braid hairstyle.

 Club career

 Early career

-At age 12, he joined Bella Vista de Bahía Blanca's youth academy, and made his first team debut aged 17 in 2002, in a Torneo Argentino B (fourth division) match.
+At age 12, he joined Bella Vista de Bahía Blanca's youth academy, and made his first team debut aged 19 in 2001, in a Torneo Argentino B (fourth division) match.

 Palacio began his professional career as a 20 year old in 2002, when he signed for Huracán de Tres Arroyos of the Primera B Nacional (second division).

 He made his debut on 25 August 2002, in a 2–0 victory against Juventud Antoniana.
 Palacio played two years for the club, and left in 2004.